microsoft/makecode-csp/content/unit-4/day-5/artificial-intelligence.md

 ### 3. Biased Algorithms (15 minutes)

-* Ask students to read the [Biased Algorithms](/unit-4/day-5/biased-algorithms) article.
+* Ask students to read the <a href="/unit-4/day-5/biased-algorithms">Biased Algorithms article</a> article.
 * Play the video - [Are Risk Assessment Algorithms Fair, or Racist?](https://youtu.be/Gi4YeRqfb24)

 ### 4. Group Brainstorm/Discussion (15 minutes)